Lenvatinib + Pembrolizumab for Endometrial Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on systemic steroid therapy or immunosuppressive therapy, you may need to adjust your treatment, as these are generally not allowed within 7 days prior to starting the study treatment, except for low-dose steroids.

-How is the drug combination of lenvatinib and pembrolizumab unique for treating endometrial cancer?
+What evidence suggests that the combination of lenvatinib and pembrolizumab could be effective for endometrial cancer?

 CS